Best Toys for Baby: Ages 10-12 Months. 12 great toy ideas for older babies. Gift ideas for babies.

-- Balls: Your baby could easily be interested in balls before this age range, but it is during this age range that your baby will likely start to try to roll the ball to you.
+Balls: Your baby could easily be interested in balls before this age range, but it is during this age range that your baby will likely start to try to roll the ball to you.
 When choosing what ball to get your baby, consider your baby’s habits.
 I had thought of a nerf ball for Brayden, but then had visions of him biting chunks out of it since he was a baby and put things in his mouth (though he didn’t do it a lot).
-There are other soft balls out there such as Baby GUND – Playsets – MVB My First Sports Bag.
-You can also get soft balls that rattle Gund Mini Pros Rattling Balls Soft Toys.
+There are other soft balls out there such as Baby GUND – Playsets – MVB My First Sports Bag or these Plush Balls from Melissa and Doug.
 We ended up getting mini balls that were made from the same material as the larger versions.
 He still plays with them to this day.
 Spalding NBA Game Ball Mini

-- Ball Pit: I have a friend with a daughter a few months younger than Kaitlyn.
+Ball Pit: I have a friend with a daughter a few months younger than Kaitlyn.
 I remember her daughter liked to play in a ball pit.
-I thought it looked fun: Ball Pits
+I thought it looked fun: We have this Ball Pit Tent.

-- Trucks/Cars/Tractors/etc.: This is another toy category that your child may have shown interest in the past, but is just now starting to play with them appropriately.
-My favorite vehicles for a baby in this age range are made by Playskool.
-Here is a sample: Playskool Wheel Pals Tricked Out Fleet.
-They have a variety of sizes of vehicles and variety of types of vehicles.
-They are soft for baby and easy to clean slobber off of.
+Trucks/Cars/Tractors/etc.: This is another toy category that your child may have shown interest in the past, but is just now starting to play with them appropriately.
+Here are some good trucks for babies in this age range.

-- Wheels On the Bus: One of Brayden’s favorite songs was Wheels on the Bus.
-My great-aunt got this toy for him: Playskool Wheels on the Bus Music Toy.
+Wheels On the Bus: One of Brayden’s favorite songs was Wheels on the Bus.
+My great-aunt got him a Wheels on the Bus toy.
 It has different things the child can do to make it sing the song.
 For example, they can open the door and the songs starts, “The doors on the bus go open and shut…” I know other brands also make Wheels On the Bus.

 There are several ideas.
 Please be sure to share your child’s favorite toys for this age range.